Drilack7/Python-Scripts-for-Gwyddion/README.md

 Python file named "collage_maker" must always be in the same folder as the script, because it is needed to create the collage of the images. (a Compiled Python File with the same name appears after first run).
 Ignore the first 3 warnings (** (python.exe:13424): WARNING **, etc.), it is normal for them to appear and according to the developers they cannot be avoided.

-Info for 'Scripts run in pygwy' folder
+INFO FOR 'Scripts run in pygwy' folder

 After installing Python Console (pygwy) in Gwyddion (see "Installation" section), you can start using commands and scripts in the software.
 Open and use pygwy:
 To open the console, after opened Gwyddion(32bit), go to Data Process → Pygwy Console.
 A window appears from which you can run Python commands.
 In this case the Python code can interact with the current Gwyddion instance in various ways.